real-logic/simple-binary-encoding/csharp/README.md

 git bash and shell scripts are used for scripting.

-The csharp code is built using Visual Studio Community 2017.
+The C# code is built using Visual Studio Community 2017.

 Code Layout
 -----------